ibm-cloud-docs/ibm-cloud-provider-for-terraform/provider-endpoint.md

 {:step: data-tutorial-type='step'}

-# Configure the IBM Cloud Provider plug-in for Terraform provider to use the private service endpoint
+# Configure the Terraform provider to use the private service endpoint
 {: #config-provider}

-The steps involved in configuring your IBM Cloud Provider plug-in for Terraform runtime to use the private Cloud Service Endpoint (CSE) of an {{site.data.keyword.cloud_notm}} service within  public CSE in [Production environment](https://cloud.ibm.com).
+The steps involved in configuring your Terraform runtime to use the private Cloud Service Endpoint (CSE) of an {{site.data.keyword.cloud_notm}} service within  public CSE in [Production environment](https://cloud.ibm.com).

-You can configure the IBM Cloud Provider plug-in for Terraform to communicate with an {{site.data.keyword.cloud_notm}} service by using the service's private service endpoint.
+You can configure the Terraform to communicate with an {{site.data.keyword.cloud_notm}} service by using the service's private service endpoint.
 {: shortdesc}

-1. Setup the IBM Cloud Provider plug-in for Terraform engine and an {{site.data.keyword.cloud_notm}} provider, in {{site.data.keyword.cloud_notm}} virtual machine by using private VLAN.
+1. Setup the Terraform engine and an {{site.data.keyword.cloud_notm}} provider, in {{site.data.keyword.cloud_notm}} virtual machine by using private VLAN.
 And provision the enabled Virtual Routing and Forwarding (VRF) account.
 For information about the {{site.data.keyword.bplong_notm}} private end points, see [{{site.data.keyword.bplong_notm}} endpoint prerequisites](/docs/schematics?topic=schematics-private-endpoints#private-network-prereqs).
 2. Export the following environment variables on your local machine.
 For more information, about supported private service endpoints for each {{site.data.keyword.cloud_notm}} service to support in production, see [Use service endpoints](/docs/account?topic=account-vrf-service-endpoint).
-3. Initialize the IBM Cloud Provider plug-in for Terraform CLI to load the environment variables that you set.
+3. Initialize the Terraform CLI to load the environment variables that you set.

 ```
 terraform init